 Thadius married Vesta a widow with seven sons, and soon the company with Vesta’s help grew in confidence and increasingly dominated the U.S. market.
 Vesta came to Europe in 1957 to establish a factory there.
 She couldn’t make up her mind whether to build in France or Germany.
 On her way home she stopped at Shannon and spent a holiday at Harry Hodgson’s Currareavagh Hotel, Oughterard.

 One evening at the bar she got talking to Jimmy Joyce and Burke Monaghan.
 The two Galway men were very impressed with Vesta.
 She was a colourful character, she wore large floral hats, enthused about the beautiful colours of Connemara and told them she was looking for a European base to establish V’Soske on this side of the Atlantic.
-The next day the men brought her to an old Kirk in Moycullen that Vesta thought was ideal.
-The deal was struck, V’Soske Joyce was established and renovations began on the Kirk.
+The next day the men brought her to The old CoOperative building in Moycullen that Vesta thought was ideal.
+The deal was struck, V’Soske Joyce was established and renovations began on the CoOperative building.